wadejong/Summer-School-Materials/Monday-afternoon/README.md

     }
 ```

-Loops with iterators are a little awkward to parallelize.
+Loops with iterators are a little awkward to parallelize with OpenMP.
 The approach we will take is to create a separate neighborlist for each thread.
 First, define a `thrneighT` type, which will be a vector of neighborlists (add this near the beginning of `md.cc`, with the other typdefs).